MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-gcp-to-microsoft-cloud-app-security.md

 1. Under **IAM & admin**, click **IAM**.

-    1. Switch to integration project level.
+    1. Verify that you are at the integration project level.
     1. Click on the edit icon for the dedicated service account.
     1. Specify the **Role** as **Pub/Sub Admin** and then click **Save**.